backdrop-contrib/hidden_nodes/README.txt

 end result functionality.
 It has to do this because of the core limitation provided by using unpublish status.

-This module also account for organic groups handling of the node access table.
-The whole point of this module is to effectively "undo" all of the node access records aside from the ability to view hidden material.
-If you have questions about how this is accomplished (or would like to account for the overriding of other modules view grants) please post issues to the issue queue.
+The access grants of this module are very high and as a result this SHOULD work with other access control methods.
+Note that "work with" means that hidden nodes always takes priority because of the implication of the project.
+It is trying to effectively unpublish the node without the weight of unpublish (have I said this enough).

 Usage:
 ------